zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/data-structure-and-algorithms/notes/algorithm/Exercises.md

 A:
 ### 1.1-3
-Q: Select a data structure that you have seen previously, and discuss its strengths andlimitations.
+Q: Select a data structure that you have seen previously, and discuss its strengths and limitations.

 ### 1.1-4
-Q: How are the shortest-path and traveling-salesman  problems given above similar?How are they different?
+Q: How are the shortest-path and traveling-salesman problems given above similar?
+How are they different?
 ### 1.1-5
 Q: Come up with a real-world problem in which only the best solution will do.
-Thencome  up  with  one  in  which  a solution  that  is  “approximately”  the  best  is  goodenough.
+Then come  up  with  one  in  which  a solution  that  is  “approximately”  the  best  is  good enough.
 ### Convex hull

 ## Algorithms as a technology